Welcome to today's edition of the Rush 24-7 podcast.

 Is it all of them?

-No, but it's a shockingly high percentage of them more than the politically correct crowd would have us believe but there is something that I really steadfastly believe myself and that is that these people taking to the streets from Cairo to Tripoli to Yemen to Bahrain are looking at these authoritarian regimes and in those crowds somewhere maybe it's a quarter of them maybe it's a half maybe it's seventy percent are people who really do want better for themselves who really do want to have constitutions
+But there is something that I really steadfastly believe myself, and that is that these people taking to the streets from Cairo to Tripoli to Yemen to Bahrain are looking at these authoritarian regimes.

-and hold elections and and chart their own future and there is one thing there is one thing that has inspired them to think that it might be possible in their uh desolate moonscape countries and that is what your friend uh and what folks like you and he have done in Iraq and Afghanistan.
+And there is one thing, there is one thing that has inspired them to think that it might be possible in their desolate moonscaped countries.

 Iraq and Afghanistan have hope for the future because of America and its allies creating a world where democracy is possible.

-And I believe that they they may not tell you this to your face I believe that all these demonstrations from Cairo to Tripoli and beyond are inspired by the American and allied success in making Iraq and Afghanistan candidates for freedom in the future.
+I believe that all these demonstrations from Cairo to Tripoli and beyond are inspired by the American and Allied success in making Iraq and Afghanistan candidates for freedom in the future.

 What do you think?

-Uh I would love to know.
+I would love to know.

-In fact let's find what everybody else thinks.
+In fact, let's find what everybody else thinks.

-In fact let's head out to Los Angeles.
+In fact, let's head out to Los Angeles.

 Thank you.

-I wanted to uh wanted to chime in on this I feel that uh you know Qaddafi's not a not a good guy and he's he's had a tyrannical regime for a number of years but when we went into Iraq he kind of changed his tune I think he uh he decided he better get on what he considered the winning side at that time and he gave up some of his nuclear aspirations and he pretty much turned that over to um to where we weren't we weren't concerned with him.
+I think he decided he better get on what he considered the winning side at that time, and he gave up some of his nuclear aspirations, and he pretty much turned that over to where we weren't concerned with him.

-One of the things that I look at is all the countries over there these these governments topplin one after another, and uh if you listen to the mainstream news media, you'd have them you would have them pushing the the point that it's just all coincidental and they're all just wanting liberty and freedom just like us and I'm sure everybody wants that.
+And if you listen to the mainstream news media, you would have them pushing the point that it's just all coincidental and they're all just wanting liberty and freedom just like us.

-You know, the the majority of people everywhere in the world.
+The majority of people everywhere in the world.

 But the thing that I see is Iran's the big player over there right now.

-The Muslim Brotherhood's been around for years, but it has ties with with radical, you know, fundamentalist groups like Hezbollah that's controlled by Iran.
+The Muslim Brotherhood's been around for years, but it has ties with radical, you know, fundamentalist groups like Hezbollah that's controlled by Iran.

-I've I followed uh every one of the twelve sentences that you've begun that's it's like listening to me.
+I've followed every one of the 12 sentences that you've begun.

 Finish one of them for me in the following way.